Update March 15, 2020.

 Also note that these invalid content warnings are advisory in nature.
 Canvas will allow you to set the dates outside of the course start and end dates through the API.
 If you are inside the web interface, then the Due, Available From, and Available Until dates are required to be within the course dates.

-Also notice that the Published and Muted columns have validation rules as well.
-These fields require Boolean values, but typing in True and False is tedious for the user, so instead it uses 1 for Yes and 0 for No.
+The Published column has validation rules as well.
+It requires Boolean values, but typing in True and False is tedious for the user, so instead it uses 1 for Yes and 0 for No.

 Information about Setting Dates